Friday, 1 December 2017

 Moolavar : Sri Kailasanathar

-Some of the salient features of this temple are....
+Some of the salient features of this temple are...

-There are a row of mini shrines in front of the temple with a Dwarasala, the precursor to the modern Rajagopuram.
+There is a row of mini shrines in front of the temple with a Dwarasala, the precursor to the modern Rajagopuram.
 This is of two tiers with 4 Mahanasis, Kirthi mukha and 5 Stupas.
 These mini shrines are built by Rajasimha’s wife and Queen Ranga Pataka and the inscriptions are also found.

 HISTORY